youngsilver/bamboo-log-enhancer/README.md

 3. Make sure *Developer mode* is enabled;
 4. Click *Load unpacked extension...* and select `bamboo-log-enhancer/extension`.

+One way to find test examples is to look for public logs on Google: https://google.com/search?q=inurl%3Adownload+inurl%3Abuild_logs

 ## Contribution

 This project is still early stage, feel free to create a pull request and contribute!